-- 2. High-profile thrusting tips shall be no less than 50.8mm (2 inches) in diameter or cross section. - 3.
-High-profile thrusting tips must have at least 50.8mm (2 inches) of resilient material in front of the weapon tip and shall provide at least 20mm of progressively resistant "give" under pressure without allowing contact with the rigid tip of the weapon. - 4.
-Rubberised towball covers of at least 46mm diameter are acceptable in the construction of high-profile thrusting tips, provided that they conform to society rules for progressive give and ability to thrust into a legal face guard.4 Rubberised towball covers of a lesser diameter must be enlarged to conform to Society standards.
+- 4. High-profile thrusting tips must have at least 50.8mm (2 inches) of resilient material in front of the weapon tip and shall provide at least 20mm of progressively resistant "give" under pressure without allowing contact with the rigid tip of the weapon. - 5.
+Rubberised towball covers of at least 46mm diameter are acceptable in the construction of high-profile thrusting tips, provided that they conform to society rules for progressive give and ability to thrust into a legal face guard.
+Rubberised towball covers of a lesser diameter must be enlarged to conform to Society standards.